-5e, 5g, 5i Give the following details of all the gaseous, aqueous or organic liquid waste you will accumulate
+5e, 5f, 5g Give the following details of the gaseous, aqueous or organic liquid waste you will accumulate

-Give the maximum activity and volume of the relevant waste types you will hold at any one time.
-Also give the maximum time you will hold the waste for.
+Give the maximum activity and volume of the relevant waste types you will hold at any one time; also the maximum time you will hold the waste for.
 Different radionuclides or types of waste may need different periods.